MindPort-GmbH/VR-Builder-Community-Content/README.md

 ## Installation
 Pull this repo in the `Assets` folder of a Unity project containing VR Builder, or create a submodule.
 The recommended path is `Assets/MindPort/VR Builder/Add-ons/Community`, but any path should work.

-The content is validated to work with the latest VR Builder version.
+The content is validated to compile with the latest VR Builder version.

 ## Content Guidelines
 - If you are creating behaviors or conditions, you can refer to the commented templates provided in the `Source/Runtime/Behaviors` or `/Conditions` folder.
 These provide an example of how to organize the submission, as well as some guidance in coding a behavior or condition.